-- evidence that you agree contracts with work-seekers before any work-finding services are provided, as required by the Conduct Regulations; - if applicable, written opt-out agreements with limited company contractors (LCCs); - if applicable, evidence of your processes to make it clear to individual work-seekers that they will be employed and paid by an umbrella company and that appropriate contractual agreements are in place; - copies of your agreement with permanent candidates, which must include a statement as to how you are acting, that the candidate authorises you to seek work on their behalf and the type of work you will seek to find for the work-seeker (while this is not a legal requirement, it is a requirement under the REC Code); - AWR if applicable, evidence that Swedish Derogation/Pay Between Assignments contracts comply with both the Conduct Regulations and the requirements of the Agency Workers Regulations;

-evidence that contracts with PAYE temporary workseekers and LCCs who do not opt out of the Conduct Regulations comply with the Conduct Regulations, which must include a statement that you will operate as an employment business, the type of work you will seek to find for the work-seeker, whether the work-seeker will be employed under a contract of service or apprenticeship or a contract for services, an undertaking that you will pay the work-seeker for work done whether or not you have received payment from a client, the length of notice that the work-seeker will be entitled to give and receive from you in respect of assignments with clients, either the actual rate of pay or the minimum rate of pay (this may be the National Minimum Wage) payable to the work-seeker, details of payment intervals and of any entitlement to annual holidays and to payment in respect of such holidays;
+- evidence that you agree contracts with work-seekers before any work-finding services are provided, as required by the Conduct Regulations; - if applicable, written opt-out agreements with limited company contractors (LCCs); - if applicable, evidence of your processes to make it clear to individual work-seekers that they will be employed and paid by an umbrella company and that appropriate contractual agreements are in place; - copies of your agreement with permanent candidates, which must include: a statement as to how you are acting; that the candidate authorises you to seek work on their behalf; and the type of work you will seek to find for the work-seeker (while this is not a legal requirement, it is a requirement under the REC Code); - AWR if applicable, evidence that Swedish Derogation/Pay Between Assignments contracts comply with both the Conduct Regulations and the requirements of the Agency Workers Regulations; Please note that Regulation 10 & 11 of AWR were Repealed from 6th April 2020 i.e. from that date agency workers can no longer waive their right to equal pay.
+And by no later than 30 April 2020 an agency worker who is still on a Swedish Derogation contract must receive a 'written statement' from their agency confirming that they are entitled to equal pay from 6 April onwards. - evidence that contracts with PAYE temporary work-seekers and LCCs who do not opt out of the Conduct Regulations comply with the Conduct Regulations, which must include: a statement that you will operate as an employment business; the type of work you will seek to find for the work-seeker; whether the work-seeker will be employed under a contract of service or apprenticeship or a contract for services; an undertaking that you will pay the work-seeker for work done whether or not you have received payment from a client; the length of notice that the work-seeker will be entitled to give and receive from you in order to terminate assignments with clients; either the actual rate of pay or the minimum rate of pay (this may be the National Living/Minimum Wage, as appropriate) payable to the work-seeker; details of payment intervals; and of any entitlement to annual holidays and to payment in respect of such holidays;

-in addition, such contracts must not in any way include provisions that breach the Conduct Regulations, such as subjecting work-seekers to any detriment because they wish to take up employment with any other person.
-The REC has an easy-to-use factsheet covering the Conduct Regulations.
+• in addition, such contracts must not in any way include provisions that breach the Conduct Regulations, such as subjecting work-seekers to any detriment because they wish to take up employment with any other person.
+The REC has an easy-to-use factsheet covering the Conduct Regulations which you can find on the REC website here.